Management of Contaminated Fisheries Regulations

 Description of the Objective

 Aquaculture in Canada takes place within a complex net of federal and provincial legislation.
 Fisheries and Oceans Canada will be pursuing amendments to the Management of Contaminated Fisheries Regulations (MCFR) as part of a broader suite of proposed aquaculture regulatory reforms.
 These reforms together will bring greater national coherence to the aquaculture regulatory regime; modernize provisions originally designed for the wild commercial harvest sector for application to the aquaculture sector; and, streamline regulations to reduce administrative burden and red tape.
-The proposed regulatory reforms are aimed at fostering sustainable development of the sector through legal clarity, certainty, and efficiency.
+The proposed regulatory reforms are aimed at fostering sustainable development of the aquaculture sector through legal clarity, certainty, and efficiency.

 Indication of Business Impacts